 Debate continued as to whether Handy actually created the piece.
 'Mr Handy cannot prove that he has created any music.
 He has possibly taken advantage of some unprotected material that sometimes floats around'.
 Handy himself admitted that he had not created the Blues, but merely transcribed and arranged the haunting sounds he first heard in rural Mississippi.

-'Yellow Dog Blues', 'Joe Turner Blues', 'Hesitating Blues', 'Ole Miss', 'The House of the Blues', 'Beale Street Blues' but nobody was singing his blues ... times were hard and 'Aunt Hagar's Blues' was sold ...
+'Yellow Dog Blues' 1914, 'Beale Street Blues' 1916, 'Joe Turner Blues', 'Hesitating Blues', 'Ole Miss', 'The House of the Blues', but nobody was singing his Blues ... times were hard and 'Aunt Hagar's Blues' 1920, was sold ...
 'Loveless Love' embraced the traditional 'Careless Love', 'John Henry Blues' embraced the traditional 'John Henry', 'Harlem Blues' embraced the traditional 'Gotta Travel On', 'Atlanta Blues' embraced the traditional 'Make Me a Pallet on the Floor'.
+Then W C fell out with Jelly Roll!

 Armand J Piron (1888-1943) violin, he took over from Freddie Keppard as leader of the Olympia Band in 1913 and brought in Joe Oliver.
 Clarence Williams was his pianist in a vaudeville duo and they started publishing songs as Piron & Williams.
 In 1918 they opened a Chicago branch.